OneBitSoftware/Microsoft.AspNetCore.Authentication.ActiveDirectory/README.md

 The new ASP.NET 5 stuff doesn't have NTLM/Kerberos authentication middleware and ASP.NET Identity 3 doesn't have an LDAP provider.
 This library allows you to do Windows Integrated Authentication with ASP.NET 5.

+##Status
+This is still work in progress.
+Kerberos is not attempted yet.

+Todo:
+- Create a Log Out action link
+- Get some unit tests in place
+- Clean up some code and add more comments

 ##Remarks
 Achieving server-side NTLM handshaking depends the Windows platform due to interop, dependency on domain-joined machines and secur32.dll.
 This will naturally limit this library to Windows-based DNX hosts.